 Etienne appreciatively eyed the girl's narrow waist, her full breasts and her comely face.

 "Perhaps I'll return some time and give you a ride in the carriage," he said.
 "Would you like that?"

 "Oh, yes.
 I'd like that very much."

-The door of the dress shop opened, and Fifi stepped outside, giving Madame Suzette several final instructions.
+The door of the dress shop opened, and Fifi stepped outside, haughtily giving Madame Suzette several final instructions.
 Angelique hurried back inside the shop.
 She glanced out the window in time to see Etienne kiss Fifi on the cheek and help her inside the carriage.
-The young seamstress seethed with envy.
+The sight caused the young seamstress to seethe with envy.

-I would kill to be in Fifi's place; nay, I would die.
+I would kill to be in Fifi's place, she thought longingly.
+Nay, I would die.

 Not long after the duke had driven away, Madame Suzette burst through the door to the back room.

 "Aren't you done with that hem yet?" she barked.

 "Good.
 We've got a lot of work ahead of us.
 We've just acquired a very important account," Madame Suzette boasted.

 "Good gracious, no!
 The duchesse has her own personal dressmaker."